-Construct Validity Description template name top level defines a template with name name map name top level defines a map with name name featurefeaturecol- calls the template with name name for features matching the selector featurecol- calls the template with name name for features matching the selector selector:name> lection selector propertyfeature calls the template with name name for properties matching the feature calls the template with name name for properties matching the selector:name> selector selector name feature evaluates to the feature type name name property evaluates to the property name name:map name feature uses the map name to map the feature type name to a value name:map name property uses the map name to map the property name to a value value property evaluates to the property's value value:map name property uses the map name to map the property's value to another value index feature evaluates to the index of the feature (in the list of matches from the previous template call) index property evaluates to the index of the property (in the list of matches from the previous template call) gmlid feature evaluates to the feature's gml:id odd:name feature calls the name template if the index of the current feature is odd odd:name property calls the name template if the index of the current property is odd even: feature calls the name template if the index of the current feature is even even: property calls the name template if the index of the current property is even link:prefix: property if the value of the property is not an absolute link, the prefix is prepended link:prefix:text property the text of the link will be text instead of the link address
+Construct Valid- Description ity templatetop level defines a template with name name top level defines a template with name name name> map name top level defines a map with name name featurefea- calls the template with name name for features matching the selector selector fea- calls the template with name name for features matching the selector selector selector:name> turecol- lection propertyfeature calls the template with name name for properties matching the selector feature calls the template with name name for properties matching the selector selector:name> selector forcepropertyfeature calls the template with name name for properties matching the selector feature calls the template with name name for properties matching the selector selector:name> selector .
+Matches also properties that are not actually contained in the feature. name feature evaluates to the feature type name name property evaluates to the property name name:mapfeature uses the map name to map the feature type name to a value feature uses the map name to map the feature type name to a value name> name:mapproperty uses the map name to map the property name to a value property uses the map name to map the property name to a value name> value property evaluates to the property's value value:mapproperty uses the map name to map the property's value to another value property uses the map name to map the property's value to another value name> index feature evaluates to the index of the feature (in the list of matches from the previous template call) index property evaluates to the index of the property (in the list of matches from the previous template call) gmlid feature evaluates to the feature's gml:id odd:name feature calls the name template if the index of the current feature is odd odd:name property calls the name template if the index of the current property is odd even:name feature calls the name template if the index of the current feature is even even: property calls the name template if the index of the current property is even link:prefix: property if the value of the property is not an absolute link, the prefix is prepended link:prefix:text property the text of the link will be text instead of the link address